tyler-frazier/dsbook/src/describe.md

 save(your_adm1_obj, file = "name_of_the_file_you_save.RData")
 ```

 Once you have run the `save()` command you should be able to find your newly created `.RData` file in your working directory.
-Please keep in mind that this `.RData` file will be different from the one you previously saved that contained the results from your `extract()` , therefor be certain to name it differntly, or else you may write over your previous saved `.RData` file, and effectively erasing it.
+Please keep in mind that this `.RData` file will be different from the one you previously saved that contained the results from your `extract()` , therefore be certain to name it differently, or else you may write over your previous saved `.RData` file, and effectively erasing it.
 Save the `.RData` file containing your  `sf` class object.
 Create and name a new script in RStudio, while saving it to your working directory.

 As you have done with your prior scripts, start with the `rm()` command to clean the workspace, followed with `install.packages()` which are normally all commented off with the `#` at the beginning of each line and then the `library()` command, in order to load your needed libraries of commands.